mossicrue/rancher-bible/rancher-certs-lv1/week4/03-monitor-logging/04b-alerts-lab-240.md

 #### Testing that works
 - Go to the Application workload page and select the workload details view
-- Click in the kebab menu on the top right and select "Pause Orchestration"
+- Click in the "3 dots" menu on the top right and select "Pause Orchestration"
 - Now select one or more pod from the leftmost checkbox
 - Click on the delete